PlakarKorp/docs.plakar.io/content/quickstart/probabilities.md

 ## Why do I need more than one copy?

-If you store your data on a single device, you are at risk of losing everything if that device fails.
+If you store your data at a single location, you are at risk of losing everything if that storage fails.
 This can happen due to various reasons, such as:

 * **Hardware failure:** The device's components can fail due to wear and tear, overheating, or other issues.
 * **Power surges:** Unexpected power surges can damage the device and corrupt the data.